abpframework/abp/docs/en/UI/Angular/Internet-Connection-Service.md

 }
 ```

-To see how we implement to template, check `InternetConnectionStatusComponent`
+To see how we implement to the template, check the `InternetConnectionStatusComponent`